MysaNetAdmin/TCOM-DiscordBot/README.md

 To get your discord token API key go at this [address](https://discordapp.com/developers/applications/).
 Then if you haven't already configured your application, make a new application with the desired name and logo for your bot.

-How to get other tokens:
+Finally get your token key in the ``Bot`` section.

+For the bot to function properly you have to get the tokens for gold and oil API, you can get them here:
 - GOLD API: https://www.goldapi.io/
 - BRENT API: https://data.nasdaq.com/sign-up

-Finally get your token key in the ``Bot`` section.

 ## Running the bot